EmiliaGenadieva/Deployment/README.md

 Needed are at least 2 web pages found as : [home.html](/templates/home.html) and [index.html](/templates/index.html)
  1. index.html takes the input values from the form.
  2. These values are processed in the python file from the pretrained ML model and a prediction is printed back in home.html (in this html code the value is in the header so it can be noticed quicker)
 - The output of json can be displayed after choosing web-service url /dict
+- There are more web pages added to show some charts: chart with Javascript library, chart from web scraping.

 ## List of requirements to deploy to Render:
 - requirements.txt : install the necessary Python packages
 - render.yaml : configuration file